newgala/labsRepo/README.md

 ***

 ### Insight
-We found hard to properly filter the keywords in the dataset, so our findings can be improved.
+We found challenging to properly filter the keywords in the dataset, so our findings can be improved.